rebekalv/keyboard/progress-plan.md

 ## Progress Plan
     1. Create button layout
-    2. Plan AVR pins and connections: I2C?
+    2. Plan AVR pins and connections
     3. Decide size of switches with led holes
     4. Design PCB with diodes and leds: white
     5. Solder the PCB, leds, diodes, and switches